Talib Hussain Dard – a unique voice of Punjab

 Dard might be unknown to many whose lives have been confined only to commercial centres of Lahore, Rawalpindi or Faisalabad but the man rules hearts of thousands of people in central and southern Punjab.
 He sings at festivals, marriages and other celebrations in Jhang, Sargodha, Chiniot, Mandi Bahauddin, Hafizabad, Khushab, Bhakar, Layyah, Khanewal and other districts.

-The sectarian violence during Ziaul Haq regime in Jhang - the centrepiece of Dard’s singing - could not stop this folk singer spreading the message of love and peace through his music.
-And it is because Dard belongs to an area where great Sufi saints Hazrat Sultan Bahu and Pir Shah Jewna were born, and where a legendary folk love tale of Heer-Ranjha took birth.
+The sectarian violence during Ziaul Haq regime in Jhang - the centreplace of Dard’s singing - could not stop this folk singer spreading the message of love and peace through his music.
+And it is because Dard belongs to an area where great Sufi saints Hazrat Sultan Bahu and Pir Shah Jewna were born, and where a legendry folk love tale of Heer-Ranjha took birth.

 “I’m above 65 and not in great shape these days but I have not left singing,” the singing legend told The Nation in a telephonic conversation.
 His voice broke down when asked if he were ever awarded.
 “No. My services in folk music have never been recognised by the government yet I’m happy for what the people did for me – in the shape of love and respect.”